Oklahoma QB Williams enters portal, says Sooners an option | Times Leader

 Rattler already has transferred to South Carolina.

-Williams led the Sooners (11-2) to a victory last week against Oregon in the Alamo Bowl.
+Williams led the Sooners (11-2) to a victory last week against Oregon in the .

 “Proud of what we did this whole season but especially that last four weeks,” Williams said.